 However, many people with gender dysphoria do suffer from mental health issues, and these can and should be treated concurrently through referral to local mental health teams.
 You don’t need to delay referral to the Gender Identity Clinic.

 Not all people seeking help for gender identity issues will identify as the binary male/female.
 It is important to acknowledge and respect this, and check how the person would like to be addressed.
-For example, non-binary people may wish to use they or other forms such as they or ze instead of he or she.
+For example, non-binary people may wish to use gender neutral pronouns such as ‘they/them’ or ‘ze/zem’ instead of ‘he/him’ or ‘she/her.
 If you get it wrong, just apologise and correct yourself.

 Autistic Spectrum Conditions